jordanbean-msft/apim-aoai-terraform-lz/README.md

 ### Azure

-A virtual network of at least a `/25` and 3 subnets (each at least `/27` ) to associate with API Management & the private endpoints.
+A virtual network of at least a `/22` and 3 subnets to associate with API Management & the private endpoints.

 ### Entra ID